vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 196 commits since the previous release, including 94 fixes.
+More than 198 commits since the previous release, including 96 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Thu Mar 30 02:15:59 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Fri Mar 31 02:15:24 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER